 To save you the hassle of combing the internet or walking down to your friendly local game store to ask the shop assistant for recommendations, we’ve scoured the world’s best board games to find those that generate the most pure fun.
 Whether you dig strategy board games, love the physicality of tile games, or are keen to pick up a two-player board game to challenge your friends and partner, there’s a tabletop game here that’s guaranteed to put a smile on your face.

-These are the most fun board games in 2023:
+The most fun board games in 2023 are:

 What’s more fun than spinning an epic yarn to entertain and trick your friends?
 Dixit is a storytelling game full of wondrous artwork and tense second-guessing.
 Simple to learn, and even simpler to play, you can get stuck into its world of abstract narratives and silly storytelling in no time.
 A great pick for those new to board games, or after a family game.

 Each player takes turns to become the ‘storyteller’.
 When you’re up, it’s your job to say a sentence, speak a word, or make a sound that describes one of the wonderfully illustrated cards in your hand.
 That card is pooled together with a bunch of others, and the other players must try to guess which was your original pick.
 The more players that guess correctly, the more points you’ll score.
 But should you make your description too obvious, you’ll get zilch.

 Thinking of a sentence that accurately describes your card without giving the game away is trickier than it might seem, and ripe for hilarious misdirects.
 Combined with Dixit’s gorgeously abstract card art, this is one fun board game that’s massively replayable.